 The fragrant smoke of incense and turmeric swirl in the air around you.
 A monk crosses a dusty road in his saffron robe.

 In Nepal, the sensations around you are overwhelming, to say the least – and finding yourself in such a visually inspiring environment can be incredibly exciting for photographers of all levels.
 Due to Nepal's geographic location, you’ll be exposed to a plethora of cultures, beliefs, and environments.

-But before you hit the click, be mindful and respectful of the local culture.
+But before you hit click, be mindful and respectful of the local culture.

 Nepal has a population of both Buddhists and Hindus.
 When visiting any temple, it’s important to adhere to the dress code.

 As a rule of thumb, don't wear tank tops, skirts, or revealing clothing.
 I always bring a sarong in my pack just in case I need to drape it around my legs or arms.

 As far as photography goes, always pay attention to the signs.
-Though they may not be in English, there will usually be tourist-friendly signs, as we are the ones who photograph most.
+Though they may not be in English, there will usually be tourist-friendly, as we are the ones who photograph most.

 In some parts of Nepal, photography is completely prohibited, in some places, it's allowed (for a fee) and in others, it is freely permitted.

 When in doubt, ask a local or the person at the ticket counter beforehand, and always keep in mind that these are places of worship.

 Make sure you have your sound turned off so you don’t distract those in prayer.

 But remember that you’re a guest in their country, and it’s important to show respect to all people.
 Don’t cross any personal boundaries just to get the perfect shot.